 If you’ve recently seen two or four people batting around what looks like a whiffle ball on what looks like a miniature tennis court using what look like beach paddles, what you’ve actually witnessed is the fastest-growing sport in America: pickleball.
-Participation shot up 14.8 percent from 2020 to 2021 (after jumping 21.3 percent from 2019 to 2020), and Denver is no exception to that trend.
+Participation nearly doubled from 2021 to 2022 (bringing the three-year growth total to 158.6 percent), and Denver is no exception to that trend.

 Pickleball was on the rise before COVID-19, says Rachel Heise, the general manager of Game-Set-Match—a local racquet and paddle sports outfitter founded in 1989 with four stores in the metro area—but as an outdoor, inherently distanced, low-barrier-to-entry sport, its popularity exploded during the pandemic.
-When tennis-centric Game-Set-Match surveyed its customers in January 2021, more than a quarter of the nearly 600 respondents said they played the badminton/tennis/ping-pong hybrid, which was invented near Seattle in 1965 by a few dads trying to entertain their kids.
+When tennis-centric Game-Set-Match surveyed its customers in early 2023, half of the nearly 300 respondents said they played the badminton/tennis/ping-pong hybrid (invented near Seattle in 1965 by a few dads trying to entertain their kids) in 2022.
+And even more, 58.5 percent said they intend to play this year.
 “For a while, it seemed very recreational; I categorized it as a beer sport,” Heise says.
 “That’s not true anymore.
 There’s a U.S. Open for pickleball, and it’s actually getting quite serious.”

 If you want to join the dinking, smashing, drop-shotting hordes, here’s the good news: “It’s pretty affordable—you really only need a paddle, some balls, and somewhere to play—and it’s easy to learn,” Heise says.
 (USA Pickleball’s website is a good place to review the rules.)
 “Pretty much anyone of any age can pick it up, and maybe they’re not going to go on the pro pickleball tour, but they can have fun and have a reasonably competitive game.”